-The eyes may turn downward because of pressure in the head.
-This 'setting sun sign' means danger of blindness and severe brain damage.

-Brain damage.
-Without early surgery to lower the pressure of the liquid in the head (and sometimes even if the surgery is done), some children become blind, mentally slow, have seizures (see p.
+- The eyes may turn downward because of pressure in the head.
+This "setting sun sign" means danger of loss of vision and severe brain injury. - Brain injury.
+Without early surgery to lower the pressure of the liquid in the head (and sometimes even if the surgery is done), some children lose their vision, develop cognitive delay, have seizures (see p.
 233), or develop cerebral palsy (see Chapter 9).